Ghibli-Studio-Films/studio-ghibli-films-backend/README.md

 #### 2.4 Starting Development Server

-To start de development server just use the commands `npm run tsnode:dev` or `yarn tsnode:dev`, if the steps above where correctilly followed you should see a message similar to the one bellow:
+To start de development server just use the commands `npm run tsnode:dev` or `yarn tsnode:dev`, if the steps above where correctly followed you should see a message similar to the one bellow:

 <img src="./static/assets/img/dev-server.png"/>